Overview - What is the ATI Boeing Accelerator?

-The ATI Boeing Accelerator is a 3 month-long programme based at Public Hall (1 Horse Guards Ave, London, SW1A 2EP).
-It is intended to support innovation and the growth of startups in the UK's aerospace ecosystem.
+The ATI Boeing Accelerator is a 3 month-long programme.
+The ATI Boeing Accelerator is intended to support innovation and the growth of startups in the UK's aerospace ecosystem.

 The ATI Boeing Accelerator is a startup accelerator programme designed to support the growth of startups in the UK's aerospace ecosystem.
 By supporting these innovative early stage technology businesses, the programme aims to bolster the growth and competitiveness of the UK aerospace industry.

-Location - is relocating to London a requirement of the programme?
+Location - Is relocating to the UK a requirement of the programme?

-No. A decision-maker (i.e. founder or member of the management team) needs to be based in London for the 12 weeks of the programme to be able to make the most of what the programme offers.
-We are also happy to see more than one team member relocate to join the program.
+No. A decision-maker (i.e. founder or member of the management team) needs to be able to where possible in light of the COVID-19 pandemic travel to the UK for the in-person content during the 12 week programme.
+We request this commitment so that you are able to make the most of what the programme offers.
+We are also happy to see more than one team member relocate to join the programme.

-Location - who needs to be on-site in London and for how long?
+Location - Who needs to be on-site in the UK and for how long?

-We are looking for 12 week residence from a decision-maker (i.e. someone who would be able to build relationships with the corporate sponsor(s)), but depending on the stage of the company we recognise they may need to spend some time/travel on the business each week.
-The programme is not currently envisaged as a week per month of residence like some other corporate later stage programmes.
+We are looking for commitment from a decision-maker (i.e. someone who would be able to build relationships with the corporate sponsor(s)) to travel to the UK for the in-person content during the 12 week programme.
+However, depending on the stage of your company, we recognise you may need to spend some time/travel on the business each week.
+The programme is not currently envisaged as a week per month of residence like some other corporate/ later stage accelerator programmes.

 No, all startups who are offered and accept a place on the programme will be offered the £100k equity investment from Boeing HorizonX Ventures.

-The programme investment process will start once an offer has been accepted, and we anticipate the investment to be paid in the first fortnight of the programme.
+The programme investment process will start once you accept the offer of a programme place, and we anticipate the investment to complete and be paid into your business bank account within the first fortnight of the programme.

 No, you do not have to take the investment to join the programme.
 If you’d be interested in joining the programme without taking the investment, we’d still be happy to talk to you.

-No, there is no stipend but your company is free to spend the programme investment how you see fit.
+No, there is no stipend.
+Your company is free to spend the programme investment how you see fit.

 There is no requirement to redomicile the company to the UK, and you do not need a UK LTD company to participate in the programme.

-Sponsors - will we have access to Boeing and GKN as potential customers?
+Sponsors - Will we have access to Boeing and GKN Aerospace as potential customers?

 Yes, over the course of the programme you will be introduced and develop relationships with the programme sponsors (currently Boeing and GKN Aerospace, more potentially TBA).

-Yes, there's no exclusivity preventing you from working with other sector corporates.
+Yes, there’s no exclusivity preventing you from working with other aerospace corporates.

 Ask us anything